Public Policy & Advocacy

 Nutrition Director Sara cooks at a small demo kitchen

-Community Health
+Community Health & Well-being

 The Food Bank not only feeds people who are hungry; we work to empower community health.
 The nutritional value of the foods people can access and eat has a profound impact on our community’s overall health, as does access to services like affordable healthcare, housing support, and education.

 The Food Bank prioritizes partnerships, policies, and programs that positively impact the health and wellness of people we serve.
+These efforts are at real risk if planned cuts to Medicaid are implemented at the state and federal level.

-• Find your Federal & State Representatives, to learn their positions and ways to contact them: here or here.
+• Find your Federal & State Representatives, to learn their positions and ways to contact them: here or here